 Areas play a key role in communicating our work.
 They provide a first point of contact for the Ramblers with local government, other local charities and the local offices of national bodies such as Natural England.

-The Board of Trustees are all volunteers.
+The trustees are all volunteers.
 They steer the charity and guarantee its long term health and strength.
-They appoint and oversee the Chief Executive, approve the Business Plan and agree the annual budget.
-The minutes of Board meetings are available so that all members can see what the Board is doing on their behalf.
+They appoint and oversee the chief executive, approve the business plan and agree the annual budget.
+The minutes of board meetings are available so that all members can see what the board is doing on their behalf.

 We invite organisations who support our aims and values to become affiliates.
 We have hundreds of affiliates who participate in our democracy in a similar way to Ramblers groups themselves.